kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 Tools:
 - Performance monitor stats.js: https://github.com/mrdoob/stats.js
 - Monitor for JS Heap Size memory-stats.js: https://github.com/paulirish/memory-stats.js

+## requestIdleCallback
+The `window.requestIdleCallback()` method queues a function to be called during a browser's idle periods.
+This enables developers to perform background and low priority work on the main event loop, without impacting latency-critical events such as animation and input response.
+Functions are generally called in first-in-first-out order; however, callbacks which have a timeout specified may be called out-of-order if necessary in order to run them before the timeout elapses.

+[main-thread-scheduling](https://github.com/astoilkov/main-thread-scheduling) lets you run computationally heavy tasks on the main thread while ensuring your app's UI doesn't freeze.

 ## Animations Overview
 Modern browsers can animate two CSS properties cheaply: `transform` and `opacity`.
 If you animate anything else, the chances are you're not going to hit a silky smooth 60 frames per second.